Resources

 First things first!
 Remove and store the cheap white plastic blinds.
 You’ll need to re-hang them right before move-out day.
 If you’re like many other military families and travel with various curtain sets from previous homes, it's time to dig in and make them work in your new house

-• Recreate their look by shortening hems to reach waist height window sills.
-A dry cleaner can easily do this if you don’t sew.
+• Recreate their look by shortening hems to reach waist-height windowsills.
+Many dry cleaners offer curtain alteration services if you don’t sew.

 • Add a swath of about one to two feet of contrasting fabric to existing short curtains to create a dramatic look.
 Make this a no-sew project by using fusible bonding web that permanently glues fabric together with the steam of an iron.